-But you have the right to be excused from the work requirement if you can not work due to health problems, domestic violence, pregnancy, or emergency situations.
+But you have the right to be excused from the work rules if you can not work due to health problems, domestic violence, pregnancy, or emergency situations.

-How many hours do I need to work each week if I am under the work requirement?
+How many hours do I need to work each week if I have to meet the work rules?

 It depends on the age of the youngest child in your home.

-- If the youngest child is age 9 or older, you have to work or be in a program for 30 hours per week.
+- If the youngest child is age 6 or started first grade (whichever date is later), you have to work or be in a program for 30 hours per week.

 - If the youngest child is age 2 through 5, you have to work or be in a program for 20 per week.

-What kind of things count to meet the work requirement?
+What kind of things count to meet the work rules?